- Design of a novel and modular battery system;

 The GHOST project has an interdisciplinary approach which includes: thermodynamics, modelling and simulation, materials, design, welding, soldering and sealing, fluid dynamics, business and economics.

-The project activities will be carried out by a thirteen-members consortium belonging to 7 EU member states, representing all requested competencies in the field of Battery Systems, their thermal management, integration and safety for automotive applications, suppliers, engineering and technology organisations and universities.
+The project activities will be carried out by a twelve-members consortium belonging to 6 EU member states, representing all requested competencies in the field of Battery Systems, their thermal management, integration and safety for automotive applications, suppliers, engineering and technology organisations and universities.